Can you tell us about yourself?

 How are kids different now than 30 years ago?

 "How are kids different than they were 30 years ago?
 So, 30 years ago, 1989, I was 9.
 I think I am able to answer this more from personal experience.
 So, I remember how kids were when I was in middle school, how my peers were, how I was, how I thought, and then I see, of course, all my students that, you know hundreds of students that I have had throughout the years and I have my own kids.
 I have 3 kids.
 One who is in 8th grader, one is a 5th grader.
 I think I can pretty confidently say kids haven't changed.
 I think that society has changed, culture has changed, access to information has changed, and that leads to different influences; a whole different ball park of influences that kids today, through YouTube, through podcasts that they can listen to, through TikTok and Instagram, and SnapChat.
 There's just so many way, so many avenues of social media.
 Kids are so adapt at technology now.
 It's just at their fingertips.
-I do think that's there tech addiction that is a little bit of the problem but as far as kids themselves changing, in inherently: no they haven't really changed.
+I do think that there's a tech addiction that is a little bit of the problem but as far as kids themselves changing, in inherently: no they haven't really changed.
 Kids are kids.
 It's just that access to information that causes what we perceive a change as their influence."

 How is teaching different now than 30 years ago?